Bishal-5/Rock-Paper-Scissor-Game/README.md

   <li><strong>Randomized Computer Choice:</strong> The computer opponent's choice is generated randomly, adding an element of unpredictability to each round.</li>
   <li><strong>Dynamic Scoreboard:</strong> The game includes a dynamic scoreboard that keeps track of the player's and computer's scores, updating in real-time after each round.</li>
   <li><strong>Winning and Losing Scenarios:</strong> The game logic determines the winner of each round based on the classic rules of Rock Paper Scissors.
 A winning or losing message is displayed, contributing to an engaging player experience.</li>
+  <li><strong>Responsive Design:</strong> The application is built with responsiveness in mind, ensuring a seamless experience across various devices and screen sizes.</li>
 </ol>

 <h2>How To Play?</h2>